colloqi/piSignage/GPIO media control Instructions.md

 GPIO Control
 ================

-This Uses https://www.npmjs.com/package/onoff npm module to read input from GPIO
+This software uses the [onoff](https://www.npmjs.com/package/onoff) npm module to read input from the GPIO pins.

 Hardware Connections on breadboard
 ---------------------------------